unl-ml-art/generative-text-kaylalapoure/README.md

 10.Don’t Hold Back on Socks

-You can find all the outputs under the gpt2 outputs file.
+You can find all the outputs under the "gpt2 outputs" file.

 ## Technical Notes

 I used the cloned git file shared with me and the Jupyter lab.
-I then used my Project1V1 txt file to train the GPT2.
+I then used my "Project1V1" txt file to train the GPT2.
 Some elements I changed to get the results were the temperature (I generally used .7), the step, which was changed between 200-1000, and the learning rate, which was changed from 1e-2 to 1e-3.

 ## Reference